Management

 Relationship with PT Vale Indonesia Tbk

-SMM owns 15% of the stock of PT Vale Indonesia Tbk (PTVI), a company in the Republic of Indonesia, and has entered a shareholder’s agreement with Vale Canada Limited and PT Indonesia Asahan Aluminium (Persero), a state-owned Indonesian company, to jointly manage the company.
-In addition, we have also signed an agreement with these two companies and PTVI, which gives us the right and obligation to purchase production from these four companies.
+SMM owns 11% of the stock of PT Vale Indonesia Tbk (PTVI), a company in the Republic of Indonesia, and has entered a shareholders’ agreement with Vale Canada Limited and PT Mineral Industri Indonesia (Persero), a state-owned Indonesian company, to jointly manage PTVI.
+In addition, these four companies including PTVI have signed an agreement regarding the right and obligation to purchase production .
 Due to this, SMM has the right and obligation to purchase 20% of the agreed annual production from PTVI’s Sorowako mine.

-One of the conditions for obtaining the mining business license required for PTVI to continue operations after 2025 was to increase the Indonesian equity stake in the company.
-In FY2020, SMM sold a portion of its PTVI shares and excluded PTVI from its equity-method affiliates.
+One of the conditions for obtaining the mining business license required for PTVI to continue operations in and after 2026 from the Indonesian government was to increase the Indonesian equity stake in the company to 51% or more.
+Therefore, following the sale of a portion of its PTVI shares (and exclusion of PTVI from its equity-method affiliates) in FY2020, SMM sold another portion of its PTVI shares to PT Mineral Industri Indonesia (Persero), an Indonesian company, in FY2024.